vertica/hackathon/README.md

 ## Install the vertica python client
 First you need to install the vertica python client, so that you can connect to the database through your python code.

-If you're using pip >= 1.4 and you don't already have pytz installed:
+If you are using pip >= 1.4 and you don't already have pytz installed:
     pip install --pre pytz

 To install vertica-python with pip: